schemathesis/schemathesis/README.rst

         # do something with event

 ``runner.prepare`` creates a generator that yields events of different kinds - ``BeforeExecution``, ``AfterExecution``, etc.
-They provide a lot of useful information about what happens during tests, but handling of these events is your responsibility.
+They provide a lot of useful information about what happens during tests, but your responsibility is handling these events.
 You can take some inspiration from Schemathesis `CLI implementation <https://github.com/schemathesis/schemathesis/blob/master/src/schemathesis/cli/__init__.py#L230>`_.
 See full description of events in the `source code <https://github.com/schemathesis/schemathesis/blob/master/src/schemathesis/runner/events.py>`_.